kktec/gsheets/README.md

 Thanks to Sean Gilligan for helping out. - Ken Krebs

-To use it in Grails2 or a gradle build, simply add a compile dependency to 'org.gsheets.kktec:gsheets:0.3.2a' against jcenter or mavenRepo 'http://dl.bintray.com/kktec/maven'
+To use it in Grails2 or a gradle build, simply add a compile dependency to *THE_CURRENT_VERSION* against jcenter or mavenRepo 'http://dl.bintray.com/kktec/maven'